CodyMason/Arduzilla/README.md

 ![](https://raw.githubusercontent.com/CodyMason/Arduzilla/master/images/Arduboy_Godzilla%20x400.png)

 ## Download Instructions:
-Please make sure you **rename the folder downloaded from Github** to `Godzilla` and open the `Godzilla.ino` file in the arduino editor in order to compile and upload the game.
-Sorry for the inconvenience, this will be changed in a future verion to make the download process more seamless.
+<strike>Please make sure you **rename the folder downloaded from Github** to `Godzilla` and open the `Godzilla.ino` file in the arduino editor in order to compile and upload the game.
+Sorry for the inconvenience, this will be changed in a future verion to make the download process more seamless.</strike>

+This issue should now be fixed.
+To play the game on your Arduboy device, open the `Arduzilla.ino` file in the Arduino editor and compile and upload to your Arduboy.

 ## Current Features:
 - Basic Tilemap Drawing